My Account

 If you’re not sure how to embark on a wealth-building plan, you can enlist the help of a qualified professional.
 A financial advisor can help you pick the right investments, decide what kind of retirement account fits your needs and recommend a monthly contribution amount.
 You’ll also want one that has fiduciary accountability to you, which means the advisor can only recommend products that are in your best interests.

 Be sure to do your homework and ask the right questions when seeking a financial professional.
+Also, take a little time to prep before you meet to make sure everything you want to talk about is covered.

 While you don’t need a professional financial planner to invest, it can help you get off on the right foot.
 You are not obligated to see the professional at a specific interval, but a periodic checkup may be appropriate just to ensure you’re on track to retire at your desired age.